Steve0Greatness/Steve0Greatness/README.md

 # Who am I?

 Hey there!
 I'm Steve0Greatness, sometimes known as S0G.
-I'm a, mostly, self taught programmer with an interest in web development.
-I mostly work with JavaScript, and not much else.
-However, I also have some experience in Python, and I've written [at least 1 program in a ton of languages](https://fizzbuzz.stevesgreatness.repl.co/).
+I'm a programmer with an interest in web-development, with a particular interest in backend development, mainly with tools like Flask for Python.